If you’re anything like me, you probably receive dozens of emails daily from strangers asking if they can guest post on your blog.

 - A Good Level of Engagement: The blog in question doesn’t need to have a ton of comments on each post, but if it gets a good reaction across the board (including social media) then this is a good sign.
 The aim is to reach a loyal audience that will actively engage with your content.

 - A Straightforward Editorial Process: As I said before, guest posting is a mutual collaboration.
-Sometimes it’s quite common for blogs to make small editorial tweaks to your content, but you should have creative control when it comes to the actual copy.
+Sometimes it’s quite common for blogs to make small editorial tweaks to your content, but you should have full creative control when it comes to the actual copy.
 If a fellow blogger seems super difficult to work with and asking you to make lots of unreasonable changes, then I personally wouldn’t go there.

 Sure, you’ve got to be prepared that the blog owner could adapt or remove your content in the future without your content.
 However, if you choose a well-thought-of, authoritative blog in your niche to guest post on in the first place, you can trust that your content is safe and will be looked after now and forever.